lisawilliams/lisa/_posts/2022-06-09-computational-journalism-conference-2022.markdown

 ## Hope Schroeder

 * Project, take all tweeted stories from the Boston Globe house and Metro accounts, and match that with live (in person?) community conversations and see what the overlap (or lack thereof) is.
-Interesting: Top 3 topics in community sessions were: Housing, Education, Mental Health.
+See [Real Talk For Change](https://realtalkforchange.org/)Interesting: Top 3 topics in community sessions were: Housing, Education, Mental Health.
 Overall, media undercovers the things that were talked about the most.

 ## Marianne Aubin Le Quéré